 Reading Apprenticeship® has helped more than one million students nationwide from middle school through community college become more capable, confident, and motivated readers, writers, and problem solvers.

 The Program for Infant/Toddler Care is the nation’s largest training system for infant and toddler caregivers.
-More than 10,800 early childhood educators from all 50 states have been trained in PITC and use the PITC approach to care for thousands of children across the nation.
+Thousands of early childhood educators from all 50 states have been trained in PITC and use the PITC approach to care for children across the nation.

 The Healthy Kids Survey, the nation’s largest, most comprehensive youth risk behavior and resilience data collection service, provides schools with useful data; promotes student engagement, achievement, and well-being; and fosters higher teacher retention rates and parent involvement.